 America’s most visited national park, the National Mall brings together history, culture and a diverse array of unique sites and attractions.
 After exploring the famous memorials, monuments and museums, be sure to visit these other must-see destinations.

 Old Town Trolley One of the best ways to get around Washington DC is aboard the Old Town Trolley.
-The trolley makes 25 convenient stops all around the city and even at Arlington National Cemetery.
+The trolley makes 17 convenient stops all around the city and even at Arlington National Cemetery (with gold and platinum passes.)
 You can ride it all day long to enjoy the sights or hop off at any of the stops to explore the area.
 And because there are trolleys coming and going all day long, you can opt to stay at any of the sites for as long as you wish and just catch the next one that comes along.
 Your knowledgeable driver will share the history of Washington DC and interesting fun facts along the route.
 This is a great family-friendly experience that is sure to entertain the little ones.
 And it’s perfect for travelers who enjoy public transportation but are looking for a more personal touch.

 Another option is to purchase a tour package for even more savings & fun!